Jonathan-Git-Hub-dev/JWT/README.md

 ##### Confirm_User
 this interface transition a user cocount from the 'Incomplete_User' table to the 'User' table
-- email : users account email
+- email : users account email.
-- code : emailed code
+- code : emailed code.\

-when a legitimate email and its accompanying un expired validation code it provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64 errors
+when a legitimate email and its accompanying un expired validation code it provided the calling process recieves an inital base64 encoded access token followed by a comma and this sessions refresh token encoded in base 64. errors
 - 403 : data provided incorrect
 - 500 : server error occured